DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 You can do a teacher training course that leads to:

-* just QTS
+* QTS only
-* just PGCE
+* PGCE only
 * QTS with PGCE

-Getting just QTS means that you’re qualified to teach in most schools in England.
+Getting QTS only means that you’re qualified to teach in most schools in England.
 It may also mean that your course fees are lower, you submit fewer assignments, and the course could be shorter.

-Getting just a PGCE means you will not be qualified to teach in most primary, secondary and special schools in England.
+Getting PGCE only means you will not be qualified to teach in most primary, secondary and special schools in England.

 [Read about Nathan who chose to get QTS with PGCE](/blog/salaried-teacher-training-classroom-learning).